 Following her death, and unknown to the coroner or the treating doctor who completed the death certificate, her family arranged for a private autopsy, completed by a properly licensed pathologist, Dr David Posey.
 The family have never publicly released this report - it's clear they did not like the results: Posey apparently insisted in taking the ante-mortem clinical history into account in formulating his conclusions, as any competent pathologist would.
 This pathology report was to be kept under wraps, but Celia Farber spilled the beans back in July on the "New Scientist" thread.
 She made it clear that she knew that contrary to the information on the death certificate, the family had in fact arranged for an autopsy, and she further made clear that she did not accept the results, demanding a "panoply" of pathologists' opinions before she was prepared to accept plain and evident fact.

 Ultimately, Moe Al-Bayati was engaged to produce a whitewash of the actual report for public consumption.
 It consists of his usual implausible, selective and specious reasoning including pointing the finger at antibiotics and steroids, and most notably omits any salient details of Maggiore's final illness.
-However, he makes it quite clear that Dr Posey found and demonstrated PCP in his examination - even while Moe tries his usual predictable trick of attributing this to finding to ordinary therapeutic doses (actually pretty low doses) of corticosteroids used for a few days to try to treat her illness.
+However, he makes it quite clear that Dr Posey found and demonstrated PCP in his examination: according to Al-Bayati, Dr Posey made the following observations:

-For reasons I don't fully understand, the public release of Al-Bayati's whitewash was assigned to Celia Farber and Clark Baker.
+For reasons that remain a mystery to this Snout, the public release of Al-Bayati's whitewash was assigned to Celia Farber and Clark Baker.
 Farber announced it on her Dean Esmay blog post Christine Maggiore's cause of death on December 10th last year.

 It went down like a lead balloon.